by Nebula Haze

 Euphorbia viguieri plant infected with mosaic virus

-The pictures presented today are all possibly cannabis plants with mosaic virus.
-They appear to follow the symptoms of mosaic virus in other plant species, and the problem seems to spread from plant to plant like a virus.
+The cannabis pictures presented today appear to follow the symptoms of mosaic virus in other plant species, but so far I haven’t confirmed any cases of a positive TMV test that also displayed these symptoms.
 What do you think?
-Just regular plant problems or something more?
+Just regular plant variation or something more?

 Do these cannabis plants have mosaic virus?

 At this point, cannabis growers haven’t confirmed that these leaf symptoms are caused by mosaic virus or something else